[LUM#22] Animal Intelligence

 The mechanisms of animal perception remain a mystery, and studying them sometimes comes at the expense of the subjects’ well-being.
 What if artificial intelligence allowed us to model this perception in order to study it in silico?
 This is the hypothesis put forward by Julien Renoult, a researcher at the Center for Functional and Evolutionary Ecology1, is testing with mandrills as part of the Wildcom AI.

-Favoring family members, or giving them a "leg up," as they say, is not unique to humans.
+Favoring family members—or, as they say, “pulling strings”—is not unique to humans.
 Nepotism is a practice observed in many animal species, including mandrills, primates that live in matriarchal societies centered around mothers.
-"We see a stronger bond between paternal half-sisters than between those who share the same mother," explains Julien Renoult, a researcher at CEFE.
+“We observe a stronger bond among paternal half-sisters in mandrills than among those who share the same mother,” explains Julien Renoult, a researcher at CEFE.
 This observation is surprising because in this species, males wander between groups, engaging in clandestine mating.
-So how can mandrills have such a detailed understanding of their paternal kinship?
+How, then, can mandrills have such a precise understanding of their paternal kinship?
 (Mandrill mothers associate with infants who look like their own offspring using phenotype matching, in eLife science, November 2022).

-The hypothesis of kinship recognition based on facial resemblance seems the most obvious, but it has never been quantified despite numerous experiments, as the ecologist explains.
-"We defined characteristics by hand, measuring the distance between the eyes, etc. These are simplistic criteria that are accessible to our consciousness but do not represent the reality of how our brain processes information..."
-And even less so by the brain of a mandrill.
+The hypothesis that kinship recognition is based on facial resemblance seems the most obvious, but it has never been quantified despite numerous experiments, as the ecologist explains.
+“We used to define characteristics manually, measuring the distance between the eyes, and so on.
+These are simplistic criteria that are accessible to our conscious mind but do not at all reflect the reality of how our brain processes information…” And even less so by the brain of a mandrill.

 Black box

-It was in Gabon that Julien Renoult and his doctoral students were able to gather the material needed to conduct the experiment.
-Thanks to the assistance of Marie Charpentier, a researcher atISEM and director of the Mandrillus Project, they had access to the world's only population of wild mandrills accustomed to humans.
-The team photographed a group of 350 individuals over a period of four years, compiling more than 80,000 portraits.
-The researcher uses this database to train his AI to recognize mandrills by their faces.
+And it was in Gabon that Julien Renoult and his doctoral students were able to gather the data needed to conduct the experiment.
+Thanks to the assistance of Marie Charpentier, a researcher atISEM and director of the Mandrillus Project, they gained access to the world’s only population of wild mandrills accustomed to humans.
+A group of 350 individuals that the team members photographed over a period of four years, compiling more than 80,000 portraits.
+A database that the researcher uses to train his AI to recognize mandrills by their faces.
 (The Mandrillus Face Database: A portrait image database for individual and sex recognition, and age prediction in a non-human primate, in Data in Brief, April 2023).
-"I give it dozens of different photos of the same mandrill, telling it that it's the same individual.
-Thanks to the neural network, the AI has billions of parameters to find relevant information and establish similarities, just as a mandrill's brain would do."
+“I give it dozens of different photos of the same mandrill, telling it that they are all of the same individual.
+Thanks to the neural network, the AI has billions of parameters to find the relevant information and establish the resemblance, just as a mandrill’s brain would.”

 ↩︎